birbothedev/evil_dave_bingo/project-board/TO-DO.md

 - overall goal: display all team inventories
   - display all team boards? might not be needed if we see them all on the home page
 - make buttons auto close when the other is clicked
+- weird null error in inventory boxes (will hopefully be fixed by pulling from backend instead of sample json)

 # Backend